Gary: Tank Commander

 Gary: Tank Commander is a BAFTA award-winning Scottish sitcom, written and created by Greg McHugh, and produced by the Comedy Unit.
 The show originated in 2008 as a one-off pilot for More4, under the title Gary's War.
 A full series was subsequently commissioned and broadcast on BBC Two Scotland in December 2009, with the programme moving to BBC One Scotland for the second series in January 2011.
 Originally broadcast in Scotland only, in the summer of 2011 the series received a UK-wide screening on BBC Three.

 McHugh, who is also the screenwriter, plays the eponymous character, Gary McLintoch (the tank commander), a corporal in the fictional 104th Royal Tank Regiment of the British Army.
-He based the character on an old pal of his who was in the RAF from Lochgilphead, Big Stu Hutch.
+He based the character on an old friend of his from Lochgilphead who was in the RAF, Big Stu Hutch.
 Filming for the third series began in April 2012.

 Plot

-Each episode is about the lives of Gary and his three British Army friends after they have returned home to Callander, Scotland, from military deployments abroad.
+Each episode is about the lives of Gary and his three British Army friends after they have returned home to Callander from military deployments abroad.
 The first series follows the quartet's service in Iraq, while the second takes place after their time in Afghanistan.